A Guide to Shipping Chocolate

 Required Materials:

-• A reflective insulated box liner.
-A foil backing combined with foam or fiber fillers makes this type of insulation liner highly effective for providing temperature control for over 48 hours.
-This advanced material lines the inside of your insulated shipping box to provide both conductive and reflective insulation.
+1. CooLiner- A reflective insulated box liner.
+A foil backing combined with plastic bubbles makes this type of insulation liner highly effective for providing temperature control for over 24 hours.
+This advanced material in bag form, lines the inside of your insulated shipping box to provide both conductive and reflective insulation.

 Cold packs help to keep your chocolate shipments colder for longer